jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

-By simply taking a step back and realizing that Western harmony is just one framework among many (albeit one that is very well-suited to Western musicians), many otherwise confusing concepts can suddenly become clear.
+By simply taking a step back and realizing that Western harmony is just one framework among many (albeit one that is very well-suited to Western musicians), otherwise confusing concepts can suddenly become clear.

 For example,
 why don't V chords in popular music follow the harmonic function of pulling home to the I chord?